 Mehrabian [8] indicated that when judging someone's affective state, people mainly rely on facial expressions and vocal intonations.
-Thus, affect recognition should inherently be related to multimodal analysis.
-From the perspective of engineering, even with improvements, the modalities of facial expression and prosody will undoubtedly be very fallible.
-The primary aim of our work in this paper is to combine cues from these modalities so that the affective state of a person can be inferred more accurately.
+Thus, affect recognition should be performed in a multimodal framework [15].
+In this paper, our main goal is to combine cues from facial expression and vocal information so that the affective state of a person can be inferred more accurately.

-In this paper, we present our effort toward audio-visual HCI-related affect recognition.
-With HCI applications in mind, we take into account some special affective states that indicate user's cognitive/motivational states.
-We test our bimodal affect recognition approach on 38 subjects with 11 affective states.
-The experimental results show that the average person-dependent emotion recognition accuracy is greatly improved when both visual and audio information is used in classification.
+In this paper, when performing emotion recognition we have a more general human-computer interaction application in mind.
+As a consequence, besides the 6 universal emotions (happy, surprise, angry, disgust, fear, and sad) we take into consideration other affective states that indicate user's cognitive/motivational states: interest, boredom, confusion, and frustration.
+We test our bimodal affect recognition approach on 38 subjects with these 11 affective states (neutral state is also considered).
+The experimental results show that the average persondependent emotion recognition accuracy is greatly improved when both visual and audio information are used in classification.

-2 Related work
+2. Related Work

-Automatic affect analysis has attracted much interest from researchers in various research fields.
-The studies in facial expression recognition and vocal affect recognition have been done largely independent of each other.
-Most current works in facial expression recognition use still photographs or video sequences where the subject exhibits only facial expression without speaking any words.
+So far, the studies in facial expression recognition and vocal affect recognition have been done largely independent of each other.
+Most current works in facial expression recognition use still photographs or video sequences where the subject exhibits only facial expressions without speaking any words.
 Similarly, the works on vocal emotion detection used only the audio information.
 There are situations where people would speak and exhibit facial expressions at the same time.
 For example, "he said hello with a smile."
 Pure facial expression recognizers may fail because the mouth movements may not fit the description of a pure "smile."
 For computers to be able to recognize emotional expression in practical scenarios, these cases must be handled.

-According to the latest overview of automatic affect recognition [9], only a few reports [2][4][10][13][14] of bimodal affect recognition are found.
-Thus, while the recent research and technology advances make multimodal analysis of human affective states tractable, progress toward this direction is only just beginning.
-Compared with the previous reports of bimodal affect recognition listed in [9] and [11], the progress in this paper includes:
+According to [9], only a few reports [2][4][10][13][14] of bimodal affect recognition are found.
+While the recent research and technology advances make multimodal analysis of human emotions feasible, progress in this direction is only in its infancy.
+Compared to the previous reports of bimodal affect recognition listed in [9] and [11], the contributions of this paper are as follows:

-- 11 affective states are analyzed, especially including 4 HCI-related affective states (confusion, interest, boredom, frustration).
+- 1) 11 affective states are analyzed, including 4 HCIrelated affective states (confusion, interest, boredom, frustration).
 The other works (excepting [14]) only analyzed 5-6 basic emotions. - 38 subjects are tested.
-The numbers of subjects in [2][4] [13] are at most five.
-Thus, the generality of their algorithms is not guaranteed. - Bayesian networks are applied for bimodal fusion.
-[2][4] applied rule-based methods for combining two modalities; [13] used weighted intensity summation.
+The numbers of subjects in [2][4][13] are at most five.
+Thus, the generality of their algorithms is not guaranteed. - 3) Bayesian networks are applied for bimodal fusion.
+The authors of [2][4] applied rule-based methods for combining two modalities while in [13] a weighted intensity summation is used.
 It is not clear whether their rules or methods are suitable for more subjects.

 4) Integrate a variable into the Bayesian network that indicates whether the person is speaking or not.
-In [14] a smoothing method is applied to reduce the detrimental influence of speech on the information provided by facial expression (see Figure 3); [2][4][13] did not take into account this problem.
+In [14] a smoothing method is applied to reduce the detrimental influence of speech on the information provided by facial expression; [2][4][13] ignored this problem.

-3 Feature Extraction
+3. Feature extraction